aherbert/gdsc-smlm/docs/model_plugins.rst

 A fair comparison between fitting methods is to store all the fitting results in memory.
 Then when several different fitting methods have been run the average and standard deviation statistics are recomputed only for those localisations that were successfully fit by **every** method.

-The ``Benchmark Analysis`` plugin requires that the ``Fit Benchmark Data`` plugin has been run at least twice for a given set of benchmark data producing at least two results sets.
+The ``Benchmark Analysis`` plugin requires that the ``Fit Benchmark Data`` plugin has been run at least twice with different fitting parameters for a given set of benchmark data producing at least two results sets.
 The plugin will analyse the data for all localisations successfully fit by each method and produce a summary table as per the ``Fit Benchmark Data`` plugin.
 The only difference is an additional column after the ``Recall`` column that provides the original recall (``OrigRecall``).
 The recall column will be the same for each fitting method as the analysis uses a common subset of results.
 In some cases it may be much lower than the original recall indicating that some of the fitting methods have performed much worse than others.
 It is now possible to judge the accuracy and precision of each method in a fair comparison on an equivalent dataset.

 Note: If a new set of benchmark data is created (e.g. using ``Create Benchmark Data``) then any results in memory from ``Fit Benchmark Data`` will be discarded as they no longer apply to the new data.